garmin/pyrex/README.md

 to `1` and `${dockerbuild:dockerfile}` to the Dockerfile that describes what you want built.

+*Note:* If you are building your own docker images locally, it is *highly* recommended that you enable [BuildKit in Docker][] to minimize build times.

 While you *can* instruct Pyrex to pull the `latest` tag from dockehub for a given image instead of a versioned release tag, this is highly discouraged, as it will most certainly cause problems.
 In these cases, you probably want to